nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4.
 The user executes a `view Alice Pauline` command which puts the `Person` with the name Alice Pauline in view mode.

 Step 5.
-The user executes a `remove s/3` command which removes the instance of `Session` in actual index 2 of the `SessionList` of the `Person` displayed in the GUI in view mode.
+The user executes a `remove s/3` command which removes the instance of `Session` in index 2 of the `SessionList` of the `Person` (since SessionList implementation uses zero-based indexing) displayed in the GUI in view mode.
 The Session
 	instances in the `SessionList` of the `Person` in view are then immediately sorted using the `Session` class `compareTo` implementation.

 #### Design considerations: